svianac/learning-notes/k8s-mastery.md

 --dry-run builds the YAML.
 However, it does not do a "real" dry run.
 The kubernetes api could change the output of the --dry-run.
 An example:

-We genrate a YAML deployment.
+We generate a YAML deployment.

 ```yaml
 kubectl create deployment web --image nginx -o yaml > web.yaml